-It is your responsibility to demonstrate that you have met the performance expectations described in your signed performance agreement.
+It is your responsibility to demonstrate that you have met the performance expectations described in your signed performance agreement during the mandatory timeframes.
 For more information, please refer to the Entrepreneur Immigration Program Guide.

 During the business establishment period, ensure that you closely follow and adhere to the terms and conditions outlined in your signed performance agreement.
 You are responsible for ensuring that your business is complying with BC Employment Standards Regulations.